saralangaz/genai-rag-poc/README.md

     - `User Prompt`: Enter the user prompt for the model.
     - `Model`: Select the model from the dropdown list.
     - `Output Type`: Specify the expected output type.
-    - `Upload Image`: Upload an image file if needed.
+    - `Image URL`: Specify an image URL if needed.

 3. Click `Submit` to process the request.